proto0654/aeroline/memory-bank/progress.md

 - Vue 3 Date Range Picker component integrated as an island on `service-acts.html` and `news.html`.
 - News modal refactored to use the unified global Vue 3 modal system.
 - Asset handling strategy in `vite.config.js` implemented and works as expected.
-- ✅ **COMPLETED**: News block on the main page refactored into a Vue component displaying the latest 3 news and using the global modal for details.
+- ✅ **COMPLETED**: News block on the main page is now a functional Vue component displaying the latest 3 news and using the global modal for details, including an 'isNew' indicator.
-- ✅ **COMPLETED**: 'isNew' indicator added to news cards on the main page.
 - ✅ **COMPLETED**: 'Become a Client' button on index.html now directly links to user-create.html, and related modal logic and component were removed.
 - Current focus on refactoring other sections/components.
 - ✅ **COMPLETED**: Tables on `senders-receivers.html` and `service-acts.html` have been refactored to use a reusable Vue 3 component `EasyDataTableWrapper.vue` based on `vue3-easy-data-table`, ensuring unified sorting, filtering, and pagination.
+- ✅ **COMPLETED**: Cargo Calculator forms have been refactored to use independent states for different modes, ensuring data persistence and improved UX with intelligent input formatting.

 ## Known Issues (Resolved)

 - ~~Consistent modal behavior across all pages~~ ✅ FIXED
 - ~~Import errors with deleted modal files~~ ✅ FIXED
 - ~~Inconsistent modal structures~~ ✅ FIXED
 - ~~Button click handlers not working~~ ✅ FIXED
 - ~~"Modal was cancelled" console errors~~ ✅ FIXED
-- ~~Empty delete confirmation modal~~ ✅ FIXED
 - ~~News modal does not use unified system~~ ✅ FIXED
 - ~~All modals became large due to incorrect size application~~ ✅ FIXED
 - ~~Service acts page with List.js sorting and pagination~~ ✅ REPLACED with `EasyDataTableWrapper.vue`
+- ~~Cargo calculator parameters (description, declared value, etc.) were globally applied instead of per-place.~~ ✅ FIXED
+- ~~Cargo calculator data not persisting when switching between modes or tabs.~~ ✅ FIXED
+- ~~Cargo calculator input fields not displaying saved values correctly.~~ ✅ FIXED

 ## Remaining Minor Issues

 - Minor animation refinement might be needed.
 - Accessibility/keyboard navigation for mobile menu (review).
 - Some styles might be moved to the main stylesheet (optional).
 - Deprecation warnings from `vite-plugin-handlebars` with Vite 6.3.5.

 ## Base Project Structure ✅

 - ✅ Base project structure.
 - ✅ Main pages.
 - ✅ Build system (Vite with asset categorization).